sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ### Addons:
 - Compatibility with `All Firmwares`.
 - `Arcs` moves support.
 - Improve GCode reading and generation time with a `Custom` Klipper Estimator script.
-- Use a circle edges during the section Area calculation.

 ### Note
-You can retain your old script configuration after an update by using your old "/Config" folder from the previous version.
+You can retain your old script configuration after an update (or backup) by using your old "/Config" folder from the previous version.
 Simply replace the files "SB53-Systems.exe" and "Klipper_estimator.exe.".
 Note that the final version 1.1 include a different Klipper_Estimator script.

 # Next Features
 - Add automatic temperature calibration process.
 - Add advanced optimization for different printing features (Overhangs, Outer wall, Bridges, ...more).
 - Add Fan controll.
-- Add an explainer video on youtube and instructions.

 # Video that speak about the project on Youtube
 ### By `PRINTING PERSPECTIVE`